Who is eligible for Attendance Allowance?

 Top 10 tips for filling in the form

-If you fill in the online version of the form, you’ll also need to open the printable claim form from gov.uk as the notes for filling it in are provided on this version.
+If you fill in the printable AA1 claim form from gov.uk, it’s a good idea to also open the interactive online version of the form, as the guidance notes are provided with that version.
 The notes can be printed separately if that helps.

 Attendance Allowance packs are available in large print or braille.
 Interpreters can also be organised.
 For help with this, call the Attendance Allowance helpline.
-If you have speech or hearing difficulties, you can contact the Attendance Allowance Service Centre.
+If you have speech or hearing difficulties, contact the Disability Service Centre.

 When completing the form, don’t underestimate your needs.
 Be realistic and note the amount of help needed on bad days, as well as on good ones.
 Things to think about when completing a claim form include the following aspects of day-to-day living.